-with students who may be distressed or whose behavior is of concern.
-The Student Concerns Program is designed to ensure timely outreach to students that are believed to be in distress or acting in a manner of concern, and connect them to resources best suited to address the conveyed concern.
-Since faculty and staff play a key role in identifying students who are in distress, the Student Concerns Program depends on referrals that identify students who might benefit from proactive outreach and assistance.
+The CARE Program (Formerly known as the Student Concerns Program) is designed to ensure timely outreach to students that are believed to be in distress or acting in a manner of concern, and connect them to resources best suited to address the conveyed concern.
+Since members of the campus community play a key role in identifying students who are in distress, the CARE Program depends on referrals that identify students who might benefit from proactive outreach and assistance.

-Faculty and staff are encouraged to report behaviors or concerns of any GSU student by using the Student Concerns Program online form to identify students and describe their area of concern(s).
-Student concerns can include, but are not limited to academic, physical or emotional concerns such as:
+Any member of the campus community is encouraged to report behaviors or concerns of any GSU student by using the online reporting form to identify students and describe their area(s) of concern.

-- public outbursts,
+- public outburst

-- sporadic attendance at classes,
+- sporadic attendance at classes

-- disruptive classroom behavior,
+- disruptive classroom behavior

-- distressed writings in assignments, or
+- distressed writing in assignments or

-- changes in behavior, appearance, or personal habits.
+- changes in behavior, appearance or personal habits

 A more detailed list of concerns can be found below.